ThiagoBrumAL/PROJETO-CLINICA/README.md

-This project was desenvoled using spring boot on java, and others languages, for exemplo: CSS, JavaScript, Html, MySQL.
+This project was developed using spring boot in java, and others languages.
+For example: CSS, JavaScript, Html, MySQL.